 It’s not simply what you eat that can influence health, it’s also how you prepare it.

-Like most health-minded folks, you may be purchasing and eating the best quality organically grown and naturally raised foods, but if they are NOT prepared properly for what you are trying to achieve, it’s not going to fully serve you and your body.
+Like most health-minded folks, you may be purchasing and eating the best quality organically grown and naturally raised foods, but if they are NOT prepared properly for what you are trying to achieve, it’s not going to fully serve you.

 Food and herbs can be used as medicine – but it’s important to know the dosage and preparation of that medicine to get the results you’re seeking.

 There is a wide variety of cooking styles that can be used to create a desired effect for each specific condition.
-And, it’s imperative to know when it’s best to use each.
+It’s imperative to know when it’s best to use each.

 Let’s take a look at some of the various cooking styles to see what they are capable of doing: